Rising-Stars-by-Sunshine/JIaolun_Zhou_Stats201_Final_Draft/README.md

 ## Project information
 - **Author**: Jiaolun Zhou, Computer design with track in computer science, Class of 2025, Duke Kunshan University
 - **Instructor**: Prof. Luyao Zhang, Duke Kunshan University
-- **Disclaimer**: Submissions to the Final Project for [Econ211 Intelligent Economy, 2023 Autumn Term (Seven Week - Second)](https://ms.pubpub.org/) instructed by Prof. Luyao Zhang at Duke Kunshan University.
+- **Disclaimer**: Submissions to the Final Project for Stats201 instructed by Prof. Luyao Zhang at Duke Kunshan University.
 - **Acknowledgments**: I extend my deepest gratitude to Prof. Luyao Zhang and classmates in Stats201 for their unwavering guidance, expertise, and encouragement, which helped me finish this project.
 They offered great help in giving suggestions on how to improve my work.

 - **Project Summary**: